Backwater Blues: Background

 The song has long been associated with the Great Mississippi Flood of 1927.
-However, that flood was at its worst some two months after the song was written.
-Study of Smith's touring itinerary, of testimony of fellow entertainers who toured with her, and of contemporary reports indicates that the song was written in response to the flood that struck Nashville, Tennessee on Christmas Day 1926.
+However, study of Smith's touring itinerary, of testimony of fellow entertainers who toured with her, and of contemporary reports indicates that the song was written in response to the flood that struck Nashville, Tennessee, on Christmas Day 1926.
 The Cumberland River, which flows through the city, rose 56 feet above its normal level, still a record as of 2014.

 Composition

 The lyrics are in the often-used AAB blues format.
 The words vary from one performer to another; this opening verse is representative: